(Includes holidays and professional days) Program content is subject to change.

 Online and On-Campus Delivery Options may be available!

-This program gives the student the skills and occupational competencies necessary in the industry today based upon the Ministry for Children and Family Development approved curriculum.
+The ECE certificate program gives the student the skills and occupational competencies necessary in the industry today based upon the Ministry of Education and Child Care approved curriculum.

 This program includes practicum placement.
 This experience within a workplace enables Instructional staff to observe the student in a practice situation while providing the student with the opportunity to gain direct exposure to the chosen career field.

 “The college instructors are so proactive and passionate not only in teaching and sharing information with students but also in helping and supporting each individual.
 If you are ready to move forward, you will not regret choosing to study at Sprott Shaw College.” – Brandon K.

 “Do it.
 I am 57 years old and finally have my dream job.” – Shelly C.

 University Transfer Program

 This ECE certificate program is part of Sprott Shaw’s university transfer initiative for anyone looking to continue their education and pursue a bachelor’s degree.

 Gaining professional skills and experience from our programs before moving on to complete a full degree is a great way to enjoy the focused, hands-on benefits that Sprott Shaw College offers.